 Day 7~8 Drive from Darchen to Mount Everest

-Day 9~10 Travel from Mount Everest to Lhasa
+Day 9~10 Visit Mount Everest and Tour Shigatse, Drive to Lhasa

 Kathmandu to Lhasa Tour by Flight

-- Day 1 Take flight to Lhasa from Kathmandu
+Day 1 Take a 1.5 hours’ flight from Kathmandu to Lhasa

-Before starting your travel from Nepal to Tibet, please note that you have to get several necessary travel documents with you, including Tibet Group Visa, Tibet Entry Permit, Alien Travel Permit and Border Pass.
-It you want to extend your trip to Mount Kailash, you will to have an extra permit – Tibet Military Permit.
-Traveling with Tibet Discovery, you don't have to worry about failing to get these permits.
-We will apply for all the permits for you.
+Before starting your travel from Nepal to Tibet, please note that you have to get several necessary travel documents with you, including the Tibet Group Visa, Tibet Entry Permit, Alien Travel Permit and Border Pass.
+If you want to extend your trip to Mount Kailash, you will to have an extra permit - Tibet Military Permit.
+Traveling with Tibet Discovery, you don't have to worry about how and where to get these permits.
+We will apply for all the needed permits for you.